looten/yocto-qemu-playground/poky/documentation/dev-manual/common-tasks.rst

 With hundreds of different open source licenses that the Yocto Project tracks, it is difficult to know the requirements of each and every license.
-However, the requirements of the major FLOSS licenses can begin to be covered by assuming that there are three main areas of concern:
+However, the requirements of the major FLOSS licenses can begin to be covered by assuming that three main areas of concern exist:

 -  Source code must be provided.